 Since 1927 Routleys has been fitting out men in Tasmania for their big day.
-We have a team ready to style the groom, the father of the groom and father of the bride and all the groomsmen.
-We have the best outfitters to help you in Hobart and Launceston and form below to set up a time that suits you to come in for a personal appointment at no cost.
+We have a team ready to style the groom, the father of the groom, the father of the bride and all the groomsmen.
+We have the best outfitters to help you in Hobart or Launceston and have a form below to set up a time that suits you to come in for a personal appointment at no cost.
 Here is some inspiration to help you on your journey.

-We have the best outfitters to help you in Hobart and Launceston and form below to set up a time that suits you to come in for a personal appointment at no cost.
+We have the best outfitters to help you in Hobart or Launceston and have a form below to set up a time that suits you to come in for a personal appointment at no cost.
 Here is some inspiration to help you on your journey.

 FORMAL BLACK TIE

-For those who are not looking to stand out too much and prefer a more universal approach a lounge suit in deep shades of French navy or black can also pass for certain events, however, be sure to check the invite.
-And yes, a black tie is essential, whether it may be a bow-tie or necktie.
+For those who do not wish to stand out from the crowd, or are looking for a more adaptable investment in their next suit, a lounge suit in deep shades of French navy or black may also be appropriate for some formal events.
+However, be sure to check the invitation.
+Yes, a black tie is essential, whether it be a bow tie or necktie!

-Themes such as Boho, or Vintage, fabrics play a big part on how the overall outfit can be put together.
-Opting for linens in shirting and jackets can soften your look, pair with a knitted tie or linen/cotton bow-tie to compliment the look.
-Shoes mostly consist of a pair of slip on or low-cut lace boots.
+Themes such as Boho, or Vintage, play a major role in the fabric choice and how the overall outfit comes together.
+Opting for linens in shirting and jackets can soften your look and can be paired with a knitted tie or linen/cotton bow tie to compliment the overall look.
+Oftentimes, the choice of shoes that best reflects this aesthetic is either loafers or a pair of low-cut lace boots.

 The Grooms Checklist